Unfortunately, we are not able to provide an advice service about tax or tax credit issues.

 If you have a council tax debt and are also struggling to pay other bills and organisations, we recommend that you seek further debt advice.
 There are many charities and not for profit organisations who can help you and their advice is free and confidential.

-You can also find more in our section on Council Tax and rates.
+You can find more information on discounts, reliefs and exemptions in our section on council tax and rates.

 Contacting charities for help